v-keerthana-30/solar-power-streamlit/README.md

 * **Dataset:** `solarpowergeneration.csv`
 * **Type:** Regression Project

+***

 ### 🧾 **How to Run the Project**

-1. Clone the project repository (or open the provided files).
-2. Open the Jupyter Notebook or Python file.
+1. Open the Jupyter Notebook or Python file.
-3. Load the dataset (`solarpowergeneration.csv`).
+2. Load the dataset (`solarpowergeneration.csv`).
-4. Execute each code cell to perform EDA, model building, and evaluation.
+3. Execute each code cell to perform EDA, model building, and evaluation.
-5. Review plots and metrics for insights and predictions.
+4. Review plots and metrics for insights and predictions.

 Streamlit Link: https://solar-power-app-zmtxuaeaigwvasls727hfa.streamlit.app/